 - Consult with a loan officer

-- Many loan officers will run your credit report through a FICO Analyzer which will show how to maximize your credit scores by doing certain things like payment down a certain amount of the various credit cards and/or other debts you may have
+- The results will show how to maximize credit scores by doing certain things like payment down a certain amount of the various credit cards and/or other debts consumer may have

 Choosing The Right Mortgage Lender With Your Credit And Financial Profile

 - This holds true especially borrowers with less than perfect credit or had prior financial issues

 - Most lenders have overlays

 - Lender overlays are mortgage requirements that are above and beyond the minimum federal mortgage guidelines